thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-18-scripting-vrealize-automation-using-powershell.md

 $bearer_token = "Bearer " + $response.id
 ```

-Nicely done if you got this far, and that you could successfully get the bearer token.
+Nicely done if you got this far and that you could successfully get the bearer token.
 This is somewhat challenging, but means we are now authenticated with the vRealize server and can now perform some actually useful REST API requests using our bearer token!
 The full script is provided below for reference.

 {% highlight powershell %}
 $vra_server = "https://vra01.corp.local/"